 "Yes, that is correct.
 Although spells can be used to confound wizards, the same does not happen with their memories.
-If you tamper with a memory, or as you so wisely say, Nargles infect them, it is clearly evident in the Pensieve because it acts like a third person based view and only the person confounded sees the memory differently.
+If you tamper with a memory, or as you so wisely say, Nargles infest them, it is clearly evident in the Pensieve because it acts like a third person based view and only the person confounded sees the memory differently and without change.
 That is why the Pensieve was always standard procedure in trials before Voldemort's first rise to power and he corrupted enough officials to ban the use of one."

-Harry openly stared at Sirius, and he wasn't the only one as his godfather basically confirmed Luna's belief in the existence of Nargles but transformed them into something everyone else understood without losing anyone's attention to disbelief.
+Harry wasn't the only one openly staring at Sirius as his godfather basically confirmed Luna's belief in the existence of Nargles, but transformed them into something everyone else understood without losing credibility.